wilsonmichael/spectrum_hash/README.md

 # SpectrumHash

-A library for hashing mass spectra data following the splash definition.
+A library for creating a Splash keys following the splash definition.
+Splash stands for the spectra hash code and is an unique identifier independent of acquisition or processing.
+It basically tries to ensure that you can easily tell if two spectra are identical, similar or very different.
+Based on several criteria.

+This library simply wraps the REST API available at http://splash.fiehnlab.ucdavis.edu/ It also has some convenient methods to work with splashes.

 Paper in progress...